bramyarao/Level-Set-Based-Image-Segmentation/README.md

 <br/>
 ### Example 1:
 <div style="text-align: justify">
 Multi-phase segmentation: Here 3 level set contours are used which can segment up to 8 regions (or phases) in the image.
-Below is a black and white image consisting of 5 regions (where region colors include different shades of grey).
+Below is a grayscale image consisting of 5 regions (where region intensities include different shades of grey).
 The video shows the evolution of the level set contours to segment the image.
 </div>
 <br/>
 <p align="center">